CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

  	This will allow you to uninstall, reinstall, or completely remove the Scheduler from your computer.

 ChangeLog
+4.12.5
+	-Improved reliability and readability of the analytics code.
+	-Added analytic attributes and improved data type storage for attributes

 4.12.4
 	-New JSoup-based parser with multi-threaded parsing for faster, more reliable parsing.
 	-Fixed issue with next Term calculation